-In Manila, I met a girl called Andrea, a Colombian living in China who was teaching zumba at the time.
+In Manila, I met a girl called Andrea, a Colombian living in China who was teaching Zumba at the time.
 She had a 2-week break and she chose the Philippines as her travel destination.
-When I met Andrea, I didn’t have plans to travel South America yet (or ever imagined that I would) but I still hosted her.
-It was so interesting for me to know someone from the other side of the globe who will travel in my country.
+When I met Andrea, I didn’t have plans to travel to South America yet (or ever imagined that I would) but I still hosted her.
+It was so interesting for me to know someone from the other side of the globe who will travel to my country.

 Couchsurfing schedules are nuts.
 I say yes to everyone and at the time Andrea contacted me, I already was hosting 2 guys from Germany so I didn’t have enough space.
-She said she already have accommodations (she was traveling with other zumba instructors) and she just wanted to meet locals.
+She said she already has accommodations (she was traveling with other Zumba instructors) and she just wanted to meet locals.

 I had prior commitments that day so I asked my friends if a Colombian friend can tag along.
 They said yes and everyone got to meet Andrea!
 In return, Andrea had a chance to see the Filipino circle of friends dynamics.
 We had so much fun and that drinking session was followed by 2 more nights of gathering with my different set of friends.
 Andrea was very happy!